bwsw/sj-platform/SJDocs/source/Tutorial.rst

 These are:
 - *'sflow-csv-input'* module - a regular input module that transforms CSV data into T-streams;
 - *'sflow-process'* module - a process module for micro-batch data processing;
-- *'sflow-src-ip-output'* and *'sflow-src-dst-output'* modules - two output modules that store processed data from T-streams into PostgreSQL;
+- *'sflow-src-ip-output'* and *'sflow-src-dst-output'* modules - two output modules that export processed data via T-streams to PostgreSQL;
 - *'sflow-fallback-output'* module - an output module to store incorrect data to a separate table in PostgreSQL.

 The blocks beyond the SJ-Platform area represent external systems.
 Data come to the CSV input module from the sFlow reporter.
 It sends sFlow records in CSV format to the input module.
 Then the input module serialises CSV-lines with Apache Avro and puts the data into the *'sflow-avro'* stream of T-streams type.
 After that, the batch processing module uses parsed data to: